PowerShell Function Test Specification#

 Test Structure#

-Each function is tested within a structured Pester Describe
+Each function is tested within a structured Pester Describe block that follows this hierarchy:

-1. Module-Level Describe
+1. Module-Level Describe#

 - The outermost

-block corresponds to the module. - The module name is derived from the prefix of the function name's noun part.
+Describeblock corresponds to the module. - The module name is derived from the prefix of the function name's noun part.

-2. Function-Level Describe
+2. Function-Level Describe#

 - Each function within the module gets its own

-block. - Named using the full function name.
+Describeblock. - Named using the full function name.

-3. Use Case Context
+3. Use Case Context#

 - Each use case is grouped within a

-block. - The context name starts with the function name followed by a descriptive test case identifier.
+Contextblock. - The context name starts with the function name followed by a descriptive test case identifier.

 - Example:

-Get-Uri - simple usage
+Get-Uri - simple usage - Example:

-Get-Uri - Pipeline usage
+Get-Uri - Pipeline usage - Example:

 Get-Uri - ParameterSet: Detailed

-4. Functional It
+4. Functional It Statements#

 - Each

-block tests a specific aspect of the function's behavior. - The name follows the format:
+Itblock tests a specific aspect of the function's behavior. - The name follows the format:

-FunctionName - <expected behavior>
+FunctionName - <expected behavior> - Example:

-Get-Uri - gets the URI object when provided a string
+Get-Uri - gets the URI object when provided a string - Example:

-Get-Uri - returns $null when input is empty
+Get-Uri - returns $null when input is empty - Example:

 Get-Uri - throws error on invalid input